rgbkrk/developer.rackspace.com/README.md

 ## Content Setup

+Please see [the contributing document](/src/site_source/CONTRIBUTING.md) for guidance on submitting blog posts.

 To preview local changes made to the site's static content, including the Getting Started guides or the blog, run:

 ```